(Full time) 2021 start

 A-level: CDD

-As well as the academic requirements above, you must live permanently in the UK and meet at least one of the following:- Your permanent address is in a neighbourhood with low progression to higher education (we use the OfS postcode checker).
+As well as the academic requirements above, you must live permanently in the UK and meet at least one of the following:

-- You attended a school which achieved less than the national average five A*-C / 9-4 passes (including English and Maths) at GCSE or attainment 8 score at GCSE in a state school.
-We use the All England State funded attainment 8 score, excluding applicants from selective and/or independent schools.
+• you attended a school that achieved less than the national average five A*-C / 9-4 passes (including English and Maths) at GCSE or attainment 8 score at GCSE in a state school.
+We use the All England State-funded attainment 8 score, excluding applicants from selective and/or independent schools

 Access to HE Diploma